pgaljan/blog/EC2-Instance-Explorer.md

   +
   AVERAGE(ec2_instances[3yr upfront])
 ```
 I primarily use this as a backend dataset for Excel queries - this is basically a clean, predictable, relatively fresh set of reference data.
-But I've also published this dataset to a [dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzRmOTY1MDYtZmE1ZC00MzA5LWFhMjYtMTIzM2Q0MWMwYjBlIiwidCI6ImZlNGQ5NDA3LWE5NzEtNDhjMy1hOTkzLTRjMmNiOGQ2MjM4NCIsImMiOjF9) where the user can filter the US-East EC2 Catalog based on a handful of critical resource parameters, such as vCPU, memory, and network bandwith.
-Additionally, the user can filter to those skus which have guaranteed EBS or Network throughput.
-The user can quickly drill into a particular consumption model, with resaervations, tenancy etc.
+But I've also published this dataset to a [dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzRmOTY1MDYtZmE1ZC00MzA5LWFhMjYtMTIzM2Q0MWMwYjBlIiwidCI6ImZlNGQ5NDA3LWE5NzEtNDhjMy1hOTkzLTRjMmNiOGQ2MjM4NCIsImMiOjF9) where the user can quickly get to a right-fit solution by filtering on resource parameters, such as vCPU, memory, and network bandwith, and consumption model, such as 1 or 3 year commits with variable upfront payments.
+I've also added logic that allows the user can filter out solutions lacking guaranteed EBS or Network throughput.

 [![dashboard][1]][2]